 Boat Anchor Chain & Shackles

-To get a better idea of the importance of boat anchor chain and shackles it helps to understand how an anchor actually works.
-Anchoring a ship is an important function to keep a boat or ship stable in the water.
-Anchors are used when the boat engines are turned off.
-First the location must be chosen, the boat slows down by reversing the thrust and the anchor is dropped.
-Anchor chain and shackles must be strong enough to carry the weight of the anchor and be long enough to ensure that the anchor reaches sea bottom.
+To understand the importance of boat anchors and shackles, you need to know how an anchor works.
+Anchoring a vessel is an important function to assure a boat or ship remains stable in the water.
+Anchors are used when the boat engines are shut down.
+The first step is finding an ideal location.
+The boat then slows down by reversing the thrust and the anchor is subsequently dropped.
+You must have strong anchor chains and shackles to handle the weight of the anchor and long enough so that the anchor reaches the sea bottom.

-Next the boat must be reversed.
-This is called going astern so that the anchor digs in to the seabed and the boat position is secured.
-Once the ship is anchored, the chain must be able to withstand additional force from rough weather to ensure the ship does not drift.
-When it is time to weigh anchor, the chain is put under greater force than when the anchor had been dropped.
+For the next step, the boat must be reversed.
+This is called going astern so that the anchor digs into the seabed and the boat position is secured at the bow.
+Once the ship is anchored, the chain needs to withstand the force from rough weather conditions including wind so that the vessel doesn’t drift.
+When it is time to weigh the anchor, the chain endures considerable strain- more than when an anchor is dropped.

-Purchasing boat anchor chain and shackles with sufficient strength to support every aspect of anchoring is essential to this important process.
-As part of routine maintenance, both anchor shackles and chain should be inspected for rust and cracks.
-When it is time to replace these components, know that Wholesale Marine carries anchor chain and shackles in varying tensile strengths to ensure safe anchoring time after time.
+Purchasing boat anchor chains and shackles with sufficient strength to support every aspect of anchoring is essential.
+As part of ongoing maintenance, anchor shackles and chains need to be carefully inspected for visible rust and frays.

-If you have questions as to what anchoring products and boat anchor chain are right for your boat, give us a call and we’ll be glad to advise you.
-We’re here from 9:00 AM until 6:00 PM Monday through Friday EST at (877) 388-2628.
+Not sure which anchoring products and boat anchor chains you need to purchase?
+Give us a call and we’ll be glad to assist you.
+We’re available from 9:00 AM until 6:00 PM Monday through Friday EST at (877) 388-2628.